AnnotationPortal/DatathonandHackathon.github.io/NLP_ML_Social_Media_Processing.md

 In the tutorial for this Hackathon and Datathon we will mostly work with a [PyTorch]-based environment for Natural Language Processing called [spaCy], using [Python 3.10.9](https://www.python.org/downloads/) (not any of the 3.11 versions yet due to lack of compatibility!) and Visual Studio Code.

-I provide [Jupyter] notebooks with tutorials and instructions related to text preprocessing and linguistic analysis, qualitative and quantitative methods in NLP at this GitHub repo:
+We provide [Jupyter] notebooks with tutorials and instructions related to text preprocessing and linguistic analysis, qualitative and quantitative methods in NLP at this GitHub repo:

 [Python Tutorials for NLP, ML, AI](https://github.com/dcavar/python-tutorial-notebooks)